all-of-us/raw-data-repository/rest-api/offline/README.md

-Match up orders received via API (BiobankOrder) and orders received at the Biobank with records uploaded in CSVs (BiobankStoredSample); then generate a report of how long it took any sample to get stored and if any are missing.
+Match up orders received via API (BiobankOrder) and orders received at the Biobank with records uploaded in CSVs (BiobankStoredSample); then generate a report of how long it took any sample to get stored and whether any are missing.

 This pipeline is necessary because samples have separate IDs on the order/creation side and the storage side.
 Both are linked to test codes and participants, which is how we correlate the two views of each sample.

-## Input: Orders
+## Input 1: Orders

 Orders (generated when samples are taken) are sent to the `/Participant/:participant_id:/BiobankOrder` API endpoint from HealthPro.
+One order for a participant lists multiple samples included in that order, where each sample is for a different test, identified by test code.

-## Input: Sample CSVs
+## Input 2: Sample CSVs

 Received samples are listed in CSVs uploaded (by Biobank) to Google Cloud Storage, in an environment-specific storage bucket like